 In addition to serving as the NADIIIAA President, Walsh also served as a member of the DIII Convention Planning Committee and as a teacher in the NAMI Family to Family education program.
 For more information, visit the National Alliance on Mental Illness home page at nami.org.

 Ghika is responsible for the maintaining and updating of the GNAC website and serves as a liaison with the conference's AD Council, sports information directors and coaches' groups.
-He also oversees all communication with assigners for the league's 21 championship sports.
+He also oversees all communication with assigners for the league's 20 championship sports.
 He served on the DIII Northeast Men's Tennis Regional Advisory Committee (RAC) from 2015-17 and currently serves on the DIII Northeast Field Hockey RAC.
-Within the conference, he serves as the GNAC sport chair for both women's soccer and women's lacrosse.
-He has attended the CoSIDA Convention in 2014, the ECAC-SIDA workshops in both 2015 and 2016, the D3 Commissioner's Association Meetings in 2015 and 2017, as well as the NCAA Convention each of the last four years.
+Within the conference, he has served as the GNAC sport chair for women's soccer, men's lacrosse and women's lacrosse.
+He has attended the CoSIDA Convention in 2014, the ECAC-SIDA workshops in 2015, 2016 and 2018, the D3 Commissioner's Association Meetings in 2015 and 2017, as well as the NCAA Convention from 2015-18.

 During the 2014-15 academic year, he helped oversee both Rebecca Mullen and Doug Chin, who split time working for the conference office on the DIII Ethnic Minortiy and Women's Grant.
 Mullen went on to become the assistant commissioner at the New England Collegiate Conference (NECC), while Chin was named the assistant commissioner at the Commonwealth Coast Conference (CCC).
 He oversaw Rachel Wyman on the same grant during the 2016-17 academic year before she went on to attend grad school at Georgetown University and work in the school's athletic development and fundraising office.

 Jenkins received her Master of Education degree in Athletic Administration (Collegiate Level) in May 2017 from Endicott College, where the 2017 Endicott “Woman of Impact” honoree spent the past two years as the Gulls’ Sports Information Graduate Assistant.